 I was met by people with similar interests, very friendly faces, and within a day I’d fallen for the place.
 It was amazing to find a place that followed my passion for computing and also contained one of the most wonderful atmospheres you could ever find.

-I came to Crowd with little to no experience in any coding languages that dealt with web development.
+I came to digital marketing agency; Crowd with little to no experience in any coding languages that dealt with web development.
 Even though this should probably have been a problem for my work experience here, Crowd took it in their stride and gave me as much time and help as I needed to learn what I needed.

 It didn’t end there.
 As soon as I finished the course I was following in HTML and CSS (two coding languages) I was given my task for the week: design and prototype a global internal communications system for the company.